How much stress do you feel prior to a dental visit?

 Oral Appliances Make Sleep Apnea Treatment a Breeze

 Roughly the size of a retainer, oral appliances are available for minimizing the symptoms of sleep apnea.
 Unlike the more aggressive and less comforting CPAP, oral appliances perform one simple task to open your airway.
 The approach may be to press your tongue down, or perhaps they’ll move your jaw forward a bit, but the goal is the same: To give you a better night’s sleep.

 Rather than endure more sleepless nights and tired mornings, it’s far better to seek treatment as soon as possible.
-Start by finding a dentist who specializes in sleep therapy, like Dr. Jacques Doueck from Brooklyn, NY.
+Start by finding a dentist who specializes in sleep therapy, like Dr. Nicholas Sager in Waco, TX.
 By seeking out treatment from an experienced sleep specialist, you can receive an oral appliance that helps you rest throughout the night.
 And there’s nothing stressful about the process or wearing oral appliances at all.

 Restoring Your Teeth With Dental Implants – A Painless Procedure

 There’s no doubt about it – replacing your teeth with dental implants takes months and you must be dedicated to the end goal to continue the treatment.
 However, it’s important to note that living with missing teeth leads to far more dangerous consequences than getting dental implants.
 With little to no pain involved and just two simple surgeries, even one of the most elaborate procedures in dentistry can be an easy, less intense experience.

 If you’ve been living with missing teeth and are apprehensive about replacing them with dental implants, it’s important to know that life is far more stressful without them.
 When you have empty gaps in your mouth, your remaining teeth may crowd together, and you’ll be more vulnerable to problems like gum disease and infection.